6 Types of Semiconductor Devices and their Applications

 • TYN612 – SCR for medium power switching

-• BTA41-600B – TRIAC for high power applications
+• BTA41-600B – TRIAC for high-power applications

-4. Optical Devices (LED, Photodetectors)
+4. Optical Devices (LEDs, Photodetectors)

 • CREE-XTEAWT-00-0000-000000H51 – High Power White LED

-• LDR-5530 – Photodetector light sensor
+• LDR-5530 – Photodetector Light Sensor

 • SFH320 – Phototransistor